 A report from Hilton highlighted that 20 percent of respondents to their survey reported actively seeking out a hotel’s environmental efforts before booking.
 Not only is it important to practice green initiatives, it’s equally as important to document and communicate your efforts.
 Highlighting your use of OLED technology will educate your guests that not only are they experiencing a very healthy and attractive surface light source, but also a particularly green one.
 OLED lighting lasts over 30 times longer and is up to 80 percent more efficient than inefficient incandescent light bulbs.
 Outside of the energy benefits, the materials that compromise OLED lighting are highly recyclable.
 OLED lighting consists of almost 100 percent glass, a recyclable material.

 In a crowded marketplace, hotels continue to innovate on design, functionality, and sustainability.
 The use of OLED lighting technology is a fresh way to check all of those boxes and stand out from the competition.
-If you are interested in exploring how OLED lighting can make difference for your hotel, please contact us or check out our Healthy Light eBook.
+If you are interested in exploring how OLED lighting can make difference for your hotel, please contact us or check out our sustainability page.